johnbarnden/johnbarnden.github.io/README.md

-I have only recently started constructing this repository.
-It will take me quite a while to finish.
+I have only recently constructed this repository.
+It has been my first experience using Github, so I may have made mistakes.
+Please tell me about any problems, especiialy broken links.
-Some links may not go anywhere!